MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 perform SVCB queries or accept SVCB responses for "https" or "http" schemes.

+The presentation format of the record is:

+    Name TTL IN HTTPS SvcPriority TargetName SvcParams

 All the SvcParamKeys defined in {{keys}} are permitted for use in HTTPS RRs.
 The default set of ALPN IDs is the single value "http/1.1".
 The "automatically mandatory" keys ({{mandatory}}) are "port"